and welcome to our German Word of the Day and today we’ll have a look at the meaning of:

 - I want to eat Japanese and Sushi would be my favorite.

-Here, it kind of connects the 2 parts.Without und zwar it would be a little disjointed and staccato.
+Here, it kind of connects the two parts.Without und zwar it would be a little disjointed and staccato.
 But I don’t think that there is a need to always translate it.
-Sometimes it means namely and sometimes it is kind of just the essence of namely…
+So that’s what it has in common with plain zwar… what matters is that you convey the essence somehow, you don’t always need to manifest it as a “translated word”.

 I hope you liked it and see you next time.